benrugg/AI-Render/README.md

 ## Known Limitations

 - AI Render currently only does still frames (not animations).
 Animations are planned for a future release!
+- Local installations of Stable Diffusion aren't supported (yet).
+This is in active development.

 ## Share images and feedback!